 Oregano is a strong-flavored herb sometimes called wild marjoram (it is closely related to sweet marjoram).
 Oregano leaves are used fresh or dried to flavor many cooked foods including tomatoes, sauces, salad dressings, and marinades for grilled meats.
 The flavor of oregano is pungent, spicy, and sometimes bitter.
 Oregano is often used in Spanish and Italian cooking.

 Oregano should not be confused with marjoram, also called sweet marjoram.
 Marjoram is a subspecies of oregano.
-Marjoram is delicate flavored when compared to oregano.
+Marjoram is delicately flavored when compared to oregano.
 It has a sweet, floral fragrance.
 While oregano is used early in the cooking process (especially dried oregano), marjoram is best added at the end of cooking.

 Oregano and marjoram are members of the Mint family.
 Marjoram being a subspecies of oregano, the plants are nearly indistinguishable in appearance, but there are differences.